 Testing: Every student is responsible for taking all examinations.
-THERE ARE NO MAKE-UPS!
+THERE ARE NO MAKE UPS!
 Unless prior arrangements are made with the instructor, except for written final or skills final.

-To be eligible for a make-up exam, you must notify me (by email) before the start of the exam as to why you cannot be present for the exam.
-Make-up exams must be taken within one week of the scheduled exam day.
+To be eligible for a make-up exam, you must notify me (by phone or email) before the start of the exam as to why you cannot be present for the exam.
+Make up exams must be taken within one week of the scheduled exam day.

-Tests are usually given at the beginning of lecture.
+Tests are usually given at the beginning of the lecture or laboratory period.
 Tardy people may attempt the exam if he or she arrives before the last non-tardy student has turned his or her test.
 When the last non-tardy person turns in the test, all others must be turned in at that time.